Local Veteran Heroes

-Wickersham was a part of the 82nd Airborne Division as the Allies stormed the beach at anzio during World War II.
+Wickersham was a part of the 82nd Airborne Division as the Allies stormed the beach at Anzio during World War II.
 He then parachuted into Holland during Operation Market Garden, fought in the Battle of the Bulge,

 SHIRL TODD (C-36)

-Todd served with the 1st Marine Division during the Korean War and the Battle at the Chosin Reservoir.
+Todd served with the 1st Marine Division during the Korean War and the Battle Chosin Reservoir.
 This battle is the most renowned battle in Marine Corps history.
 It was also very decisive in that it

 convinced General Douglas MacArthur to abandon his plan of uniting all of Korea under the South Korean government.
-The battle took place during the end of November and the beginning of December 1950 in minus 35 to minus 50 degree weather.
+The battle took place during the end of November and the beginning of December 1950 in minus thirty-five to minus fifty degree weather.
 The survivors managed to fight their way to the Sea of Japan where they were rescued.
 Todd was a survivor and returned to his home in Colusa, California.